A Midlife Crisis - People Development Magazine

 Midlife is not what it used to be.
-We used to think of midlife as the narrower 45-64 age range.
-However, with increased longevity, later retirement, and earlier career challenges, midlife is now better defined as 35-75.
+We used to think of midlife as the narrower 45- to 64-year-old age range.
+However, with increased longevity, later retirement, and earlier career challenges, midlife is now better defined as spanning from 35 to 75.
 Transitions during this period can be devastating.
-Without a roadmap, it can send us into the backwaters of the river of life.
-Whether experiencing a minor midlife transition or a full-blown midlife crisis, navigating these changes can be challenging.
+Without a roadmap, it can send us into the backwaters of life’s river.
+Whether experiencing a minor midlife transition or a full-blown midlife crisis, navigating these changes can be a challenging process.
 You may need a road map for navigating through your midlife crisis and a guide for the journey.

 The roadmap described here has five stops.
 Depending on the nature of your midlife transition, more time may be needed for some stops than others.
 Stops along the way may also be necessary.
 For each stop on the journey, take time to reflect on where you are now.
 Then, set an intention for where you want to be and determine the steps needed to move towards that future.